arpitbbhayani/arpitbbhayani.github.io/_posts/articles/2016-05-13-multiple-mysql-on-same-machine.markdown

 ------------------------------------
 {% highlight bash %}
 sudo apt-get update
-sudo apt-get install mysql-server-5.6 mysql-server-core-5.6
-sudo apt-get install mysql-client-5.6 mysql-client-core-5.6
+sudo apt-get install mysql-server-5.6 mysql-server-core-5.6 mysql-client-5.6 mysql-client-core-5.6
 {% endhighlight %}

 At this point we have MySQL 5.6 listening at port `3306` (default port)